Dr. Betty Mkwinda-Nyasulu, PhD; Dr. Ian L Hudson, D.O.

 Conclusion: A multidisciplinary decision-making approach to medical education disparity will likely be necessary to achieve progress toward an eventual steady-state closer to population proportions of various cultural/ethnic groups.
 Interventions to foster and encourage attainability of professional goals will allow more significant numbers of highly qualified applicants from diverse backgrounds to health care fields.

 Logan LT.
 Eliminating Racial and Ethnic Bias in Healthcare.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(2).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.